rootwork/rootwork.org/hugo/content/blog/2013-05-21/index.md

 development.

 **IB: What are you tacking next when it comes to CSS and frontend development?
-Will there be a “SMACSS Part Two”?
+Will there be a "SMACSS Part Two"?
 Or something else entirely?**

-JS: I’d love to augment SMACSS with case studies and expand on some of the ideas in the book based on things that come up in the workshops I do.
-I’d also like to work on a prototyping/site development tool that uses the SMACSS concepts.
+JS: I'd love to augment SMACSS with case studies and expand on some of the ideas in the book based on things that come up in the workshops I do.
+I'd also like to work on a prototyping/site development tool that uses the SMACSS concepts.
 We had built something like this when I was at Yahoo! that I think many people in the industry would find really useful.
 Hopefully I can find the time to work on